Azure/azure-service-operator/docs/hugo/content/design/secrets.md

 This is a place where we can push changes upstream to flag things as passwords if they're not being flagged.

 #### Lifecycle
-Since these secrets were created _by the user_, the user owns the lifecycle of these secrets.
+Since these secrets are created _by the user_, the user owns the lifecycle of these secrets.
 They could be using the same secret across many resources, or intending to use this secret on a resource they have not created yet.
 As such, the lifecycle of these secrets must be controlled by the user.

 Rollover will be supported by triggering events on the associated resource when the secret is modified.
 Since multiple custom resources might be using the same secret, this could trigger reconciles on multiple resources.
 An existing pattern has been established for this in [mysqlserver_controller.go](https://github.com/Azure/azure-service-operator/blob/main/controllers/mysqlserver_controller.go#L51) of ASO v1.

+When secrets are rolled over, there is a risk that applications using the secret will fail because the secret they are using is no longer valid.
+We don't need to worry about coordination or timing though.
+If the user asks us to update the password (by changing it in the Kubernetes secret), we should just do it.
+We aren't going to be able to guarantee 100% uptime unless the service in question supports multiple keys/passwords/secrets.
+If the service does support that, we should be able to do what we've designed here and we will automatically get those same 100% uptime guarantees for the services that support it.

 #### Open questions